Echo Hills Elementary School

 Please contact the teacher regarding potential food allergies.

 Treats should be easily distributed by the child.
 Due to allergy and logistical concerns, the treats must be commercially prepared with ingredients clearly marked and individually wrapped/packaged.
-Homemade treats will not be permitted.
+Homemade treats are not permitted.

 Students should transport treats to school.
 Treats being brought in by an adult must be left in the office.